 When used correctly under a health care provider's direction, prescription pain medicines are helpful.
 However, misusing prescription opioids risks dependence and addiction.

-Heroin Heroin is a highly addictive drug made from morphine, which comes from opium poppy plants.
+Heroin Heroin is a highly addictive substance made from morphine, which comes from opium poppy plants.
 Some prescription opioid pain medicines have effects similar to heroin.
-Research suggests that misuse of these drugs may open the door to heroin use.
+Heroin is typically injected but is also smoked and snorted.
+When people inject heroin, they are at risk of serious, long-term viral infections such as HIV, Hepatitis C, and Hepatitis B, as well as bacterial infections of the skin, bloodstream, and heart6.